zzhikai/tp/docs/UserGuide.md

   e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
 * Only positive indexes are edited. <br>
   e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant.
-* You may remove skills by re-typing all the pre-existing skills while leaving out the one you wish to remove. <br>
+* As an applicant can have more than 1 skill, you may remove skills using `edit` as illustrated by the following example: <br>
-  e.g An applicant has skills `Excel` and `Word`.
-To remove the skill `Excel`, you may type the following command. `edit INDEX s/Word`
+  e.g An applicant has skills `Excel`, `Word`, `Docs`.
+To remove the skill `Excel`, you may type the following command. `edit INDEX s/Word s/Docs`.
-  While you are able to add skills using `edit`, a simpler way would be to use our alternative command [`addskill`](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html#adding-skills-to-an-applicant-addskill).
+* You may also add skills using `edit`.
+However, a simpler way of doing so would be to use our alternative command [`addskill`](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html#adding-skills-to-an-applicant-addskill).
+  <br> To add skills with `edit`, you may do so as illustrated by the following example: <br>
+  e.g An applicant has skill `Excel`.
+To add the skills `Word` and `Docs`, you may type the following command. `edit INDEX s/Excel s/Word s/Docs`.
-* You can remove all of an applicant's skills by simply typing `edit INDEX s/` without adding anything behind `s/`.
+* You can remove all of an applicant's skills by simply typing `edit INDEX s/` without adding anything behind `s/`. <br>
+  If you would
   <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
   This will clear all skills previously added for an applicant and cannot be undone.
   </div>